Paperback-iOS/website/src/help/installation/public-testflight.md

 ### Requesting an invite from `Paperback Bot#1108` didn't work
 Are you sure you carefully followed all previous steps?
-If yes, please request a private thread in our Discord server `#support` channel.
+If yes, please go to our Discord server `#support` channel.
 Our staff will help you get an invite.

 ### I get "The beta is full" when trying to install the app
 There can only be a limited number of testers on TestFlight due to the 10k testers limit enforced by Apple.